BattleMage0231/rickroll/docs/syntax/control.md

-# Loops and Control Statements
+# Loops and Control Structures

-- If Statements
-- While Loops
-- Context and Scopes

 ## If Statements